 From HR Buzzwords to Must Have Recruiting Strategies

 If you are an HR specialist, you should always stay up to date with new recruiting strategies.
 We have made the list of our favorite innovative recruiting strategies.

 Recruiting Strategy #1: Recruitment Marketing

 Recruitment Marketing methods are used for communicating an organization's Employer Brand and Employee Value Proposition to attract and hire top talent.

 Some of the main goals of every Recruitment Marketing is a recruiting strategy used to improve Candidate Experience and encourage Candidate Engagement.

 In order to attract candidates through Recruitment Marketing, companies use solutions offered by Recruitment Marketing platforms to better communicate their Employer Brand and Employee Value Proposition.

 Recruiting strategy #2: Inbound Recruiting

-Inbound Recruiting is a method of creating targeted, branded content for your recruiting center specifically for the purpose of increasing your Employer Brand recognition and candidate engagement with future hires.
+Inbound Recruiting is a method of creating targeted, branded content for your recruiting center specifically for the purpose of increasing your Employer's Brand recognition and candidate engagement with future hires.

-Inbound Recruiting follows the famous Inbound Marketing strategy; technique for drawing customers to products and services via recruiting content marketing, social media marketing and search engine optimization.
+Inbound Recruiting follows the famous Inbound Marketing strategy; a technique for drawing customers to products and services via recruiting content marketing, social media marketing, and search engine optimization.